 In a world of lookalike sport bikes the Triumph Speed Triple stands out.
 For a rider in search of a fast, fun bike with a different flavor, the Speed Triple delivers.

 This article was originally written for Octane Magazine in 2006.
-The 2006 Triumph Speed Triple demo bike was provided by D&D Import Cycles and Triumph in Norfolk, VA.
+The 2006 Triumph Speed Triple demo bike was provided by D&D Import Cycles in Norfolk, VA.